go-yeti/logit/README.md

 #### Log files creation?

- Log files are created by default in the log/ folder in the root of the project. logs/ folder using the current date of the server as its name and .log extension:
+ Log files are created by default in the log/ folder in the root dir. of the project.
+Filenames are the join of the current date of the server with .log extension:

 *logs/2019_06_11.log*